lsu-ddem/pathways-site/content/3_Audio/3_SoundsInBugSquish/2_Lesson_2/index.md

 There are a few ways that we can utilize synthesizers and sequences with sprites, but first lets go into how we can set that up.
 If you did the activity on the previous page, they you will already have a code that is ready to go.
 Otherwise you will need to follow the steps below:

-1. open a new P5 project.
+1. Open a new P5 project.
 Make sure that **BOTH** Tone.js and P5.play are installed in the HTML file.
 2. Create a single sprite that you can move around the canvas.
 This will be the player character (PC)
-3. create 2 groups of multiple sprites.
+3. Create 2 groups of multiple sprites.
 Our PC will have unique interactions with the different groups.
-4. create a `.collide()` command for each sprite group and a callback function for each collision.
+4. Create a `.collide()` command for each sprite group and a callback function for each collision.

-To save time, it is recommended that you begin with there-made code, however you will have to follow these generalized steps whenever you want to make a project utilizing both sound and sprite interactions. (see [Integrations Project](https://pdm.lsupathways.org/5_integrationproject/) for more information)
+To save time, it is recommended that you begin with pre-made code, however you will have to follow these generalized steps whenever you want to make a project utilizing both sound and sprite interactions. (see [Integrations Project](https://pdm.lsupathways.org/5_integrationproject/) for more information)

 ---